bogdanpolak/class-helpers/README.md

 * Green and brown branches are feature branches, which are temporary one
    - first one (brown) `is021-grid-column-restore` is for new feature: method `LoadColumnsFromJsonString` in TDBGrid class helper, which allows to restore column configuration (order, title caption, width and visibility) stored in JSON string.
 Feature definition is written in [GitHub Issue #21](https://github.com/bogdanpolak/class-helpers/issues/21)
    - second one (green) `is014-doc-dark-side` is new documentation section in main `README.md` file.
-* Violet branch is version (release) branch
+* Violet branch is version (release) branch, which is long-life one
    - Feature branches are merged into version when feature is ready to deliver.
 Developers shouldn't commit changes direct into version branch.
 In this example only final changes - before release are approved in violet branch
-* Blue branch is master branch
+* Blue branch is master branch, which is infinite one
    - No direct changes are allowed on this branch and this is production branch

 **Class helpers project Kanban board**